 Objective and Next Steps

 This Final Report on the Privacy and Proxy Services Accreditation Issues Policy Development Process (“PDP”) was prepared as required by the GNSO Policy Development Process stated in the ICANN Bylaws, Annex A. This Final Report is based on the Initial Report of 5 May 2015, and has been updated to reflect the WG’s review and analysis of the public comments received and its own further deliberations.
 This Report is being been submitted to the GNSO Council for its consideration.
-If the GNSO Council approves this Final Report, ICANN staff will prepare a GNSO Council Report, which will be sent along with the Final Report to the ICANN Board.
+If the GNSO Council approves this Final Report, ICANN staff will prepare a GNSO Council Recommendations Report, which will be sent along with the Final Report to the ICANN Board.
 Following a public comment period, the ICANN Board will then make the determination whether to approve the policies recommended by the WG in this Final Report.

 Background